0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/iden3comm/api/get-proofs.md

 `did` is the unique id of the identity.

 `JWZProofEntity`is the JWZ message that the Integrator sends to the Issuer/Verifier after scanning the QR code.
+Read more about JWZ [here](../jwz.md).

 > Note: The iden3comm's `getProofs` method retrieves the proofs from the proof request of the Verifier.
 The actual proof is created by the `prove()` method, which you will read about in the ***Proof*** section of the APIs.
 For this to happen, iden3comm makes a call to `prove`().